 Best Batteries Nikon Z6 / Z7

-Third-party batteries are working for the Nikon Z6 and Z7, but so far I haven’t found on that lets you charge the battery through the camera, you will need to take the batteries out to charge it which you should do anyone.
+Third-party batteries are working for the Nikon Z6 and Z7, but so far I haven’t found one that lets you charge the battery through the camera, you will need to take the batteries out to charge it which you should do for anyone.
 The Nikon batteries take a long time to charge through the camera otherwise.

 Keep in mind that third-party batteries are never as good as official batteries.